jsdf/playwright-slim-mcp/README.md

 This proxy:
 1. Forwards all requests to the real Playwright MCP
 2. Intercepts responses containing page snapshots
-3. Uses Claude CLI (Haiku model) to summarize snapshots to ~10 lines
+3. Uses Anthropic API (Claude Haiku) to summarize snapshots to ~10 lines
 4. Preserves `[ref=XXX]` values for interactive elements so you can still click/type

 ## Installation